PUR and PVC cables and wires

 Fluoropolymers and Teflon are all-purpose weapons against almost all oils in the cable industry.
-Often, resistance to very special oil can only be guaranteed with cables whose plastic is made from these materials.
-Our products ÖLFLEX® HEAT 205 and ÖLFLEX® HEAT 260 at LAPP offer you the perfect solution for use with special oils.
+Often, resistance to a very specific oil can only be guaranteed with cables whose plastic is made from these materials.
+Our products ÖLFLEX® HEAT 205 and ÖLFLEX® HEAT 260 at LAPP offer you the perfect solution for use with highly specific oils.

-Other important and oil-compatible outer sheath materials can be found in the table below:
+Other important and oil-compatible outer jacket materials can be found in the table below:

 Insulation material: PU

-Cables with a PU outer sheath offer a high oil-resistance and are also very notch-resistant.
+Cables with a PU outer jacket offer a high oil-resistance and are also very notch-resistant.

-PUR outer sheaths are therefore frequently used in plant and mechanical engineering.
-The polyurethane (PU) sheathing remains flexible even in continuous use, withstands high mechanical stress and is also resistant to many chemicals and oils.
+PUR outer jackets are therefore frequently used in plant and mechanical engineering.
+The polyurethane (PU) jacketing remains flexible even in continuous use, withstands high mechanical stress and is also resistant to many chemicals and oils.

 Due to its oil and torsion resistance, our ÖLFLEX® ROBOT 900 P is ideally suited to robot applications with dynamic bending and torsional movements.